 - Add the garlic, salt, and cumin and stir the rice til it looks golden.

-- Add the tomato sauce, chicken broth, and cilantro and turn the heat up to medium high.
+- Add the tomato sauce and chicken broth and turn the heat up to medium high.

 - Bring the mix to a boil then turn the heat to low and cover the pan with a lid.

 - Simmer for 20 to 25 minutes.
-Remove from heat and fluff with a fork.
-Serves 4.
+Remove from heat and fluff with a fork, then stir in chopped cilantro.